South Korea Bucket List – the complete list of things worth doing

 Myeongdong offers so many cool things to do, and visiting a cat cafe is one of these things.

-It is just worth knowing that they open at around 12 PM and close at around 10 PM.
+It’s worth knowing that they open at noon and close around 10 p.m.
+Also, most cafes have specific rules regarding animals.

-Most cats are friendly and curious, and they are used to people, thus spending one or 2 hours in a cat cafe is a fun thing to do in Myeongdong.
+Most cats are friendly, curious, and used to people, so spending one or two hours in a cat cafe is a fun activity in Myeongdong.

 Eat all the delicious traditional food